 Go to your dashboard to manage badges.
 Enter the Preferences, then Partner or Affiliate.
 Scroll down to the Subscriptions section and select Loyalty Badges from the drop-down menu.

 Three image sizes: 18 x 18 px, 36 x 36 px, and 72 x 72 px.

 Maximum file size: 25kb

-We provide technical details about badges setup in our guideline.
+Dive deeper into the technical details about badges setup in our guideline.

 Sub badges are the way to honor your community members with the visual award.
 They're a form of thanking your subscribers for their support and encouraging them to stick with you on your journey.

 Choose a sub badge representing a distinct characteristic that your audience may relate to.
 After all, Twitch is all about community and having a good time, so go ahead and do it.
-And we, in turn, provide you with the best sub badges bundles, so go to our library to find the right one for you.
+And we, in turn, provide you with the best sub badges bundles, so go to our badges library to find the right one for you.